Hanoi Bia Hoi Tasting | Best Beer in Hanoi

 3. Once fermentation is complete, Bia Hoi is transferred to large kegs or metal barrels for transportation.
 The beer is typically distributed in the morning to Bia Hoi vendors (who sell it throughout the day) and poured straight from the keg into small glasses.

-6 Best Places for Hanoi Bia Hoi Tasting
+6 Best Places to Experience the Best Beer in Hanoi (Local Bia Hoi Spots)

 Bia Hoi Corner (Ta Hien)